Residual Test for the Third Gravitational-Wave Transient Catalog: Introduction

-The first residual test was applied to the first detected event GW150914, using the {\tt Bayeswave} algorithm \cite{Cornish:2014kda} in Ref.~\cite{LIGOScientific:2016lio}.
+The first residual test was applied to the first detected event GW150914, using the {\tt BAYESWAVE} algorithm \cite{Cornish:2014kda} in Ref.~\cite{LIGOScientific:2016lio}.
 It was subsequently applied to test residuals in the later GW events \cite{LIGOScientific:2019fpa,LIGOScientific:2020zkf,LIGOScientific:2020ufj,LIGOScientific:2020tif,LIGOScientific:2021sio}.
 Residual tests based on Pearson cross-correlation were performed in Refs.~\cite{Green:2017voq,Nielsen:2018bhc,Marcoccia:2020rag}.
 Since these works were based on the correlation between detectors, at least two detectors are required.

-In this work, we follow Ref.~\cite{Liang:2020rt} in using q-transformed energies as statistics, so that only a single detector is sufficient to perform the residual test.
+Previously, \citet{Liang:2020rt} proposed using the GW amplitude in the time domain and q-transformed energies as statistics, and applied chi-squared goodness-of-fit test to the residuals of events in GWTC-1.
+They found no significant deviation from GR or other effect that not included in the waveform model.
+Since the time-domain amplitude is insensitive to residual deviations, we use only the q-transformed energies as test statistics in this work.
 The q-transform, a modification of the standard Fourier transform, is commonly used to visualize GW signals and to search for excess signal power in the time-frequency plane in the noisy data \cite{Chatterji:2004qg,chatterji2005search,Blackburn:2008ah,Vazsonyi:2022jul}.
 Since the normalized q-transformed energies of white noise are expected to follow the exponential distribution \cite{chatterji2005search,Vazsonyi:2022jul}, we use them as statistics to perform residual tests.
 Specifically, we extend the previous study \cite{Liang:2020rt} by introducing two additional goodness-of-fit tests.
-In addition to the chi-squared test ($\chi^2$ test), we also perform the Kolmogorov-Smirnov test (KS test) and the Anderson-Darling test (AD test).
-In this work, we focus on the events in GWTC-3 \cite{KAGRA:2021vkt}, and we plan to extend the analysis to GWTC-4 in the upcoming future work.
+In addition to the chi-squared test ($\chi^2$ test), we also introduce the Kolmogorov-Smirnov (KS) test and the Anderson-Darling (AD) test to improve the robustness of our results.
+In this work, we focus on the events in GWTC-3 \cite{KAGRA:2021vkt}, and we plan to apply the analysis to GWTC-4 in the upcoming future work.

 The paper is organized as follows.
 We discuss the waveform subtraction procedure and the statistical properties of the residuals in Sec.~\ref{sec2}.
 Sec.~\ref{sec3} presents three residual tests in detail, which are the KS test, AD test, and $\chi^2$ test.
 Finally, we summarize and discuss the results in Sec.~\ref{sec4}.